Characteristics of Freighter Voyages

 Alterations in departure and arrival times have to be considered.
 Most cargo vessels travel according to a time schedule, which can be due to variations.
 Travel times depend on the weather and work in the harbour.
 Alterations to the routes are also possible.
 In general the freight and the interests of merchant shipping are always the priority.

 We strongly recommend booking only changeable and refundable tickets for flights and trains.
-The same counts for hotel reservations and bookings following a voyage.
+The same counts for hotel reservations and connection bookings.
 When changes of schedule occur the passengers will have to pay for additional hotel stays or changing/cancellation of tickets.

 2.Life on board and shore leave